aaronkurz/bipevo/README.md

 2. Install the bipevo package
    1. Go with your terminal to the folder `bipevo_pkg`
    2. Run `pip install -e .  `
+3. For details on how to use the package, see `usage_demo/demo.py`.
+The usage should, except for the concrete values provided, be the same/similar for any process model.